 It was not until the early Edo period (1603–1868) that fresh fish was served over vinegared rice and seaweed, which defines the modern-sushi of today.
 This particular style of sushi is known as nigirizushi (にぎり寿司), and is still popular today.

 Like all kinds of popular food in Japan, sushi comes in a wide range of varieties that have continued to evolve.
-There is traditional-style sushi in which pristine slices of fresh raw fish and seafood atop vinegared warm rice.
+There is traditional-style sushi in which pristine slices of fresh raw fish and seafood are atop vinegared warm rice.
 There is also sushi that is specific to the region.

-Then you have the present-day sushi where they may be rooted in the Japanese tradition but have gone through some creative makeover or individual rendition by modern chefs.
+Then you have the present-day sushi which may be rooted in the Japanese tradition but have gone through some creative makeover or individual rendition by modern chefs.
 Outside of Japan, you’ll even find trendy western sushi that incorporates new presentations and ingredients like avocado that become popular all over the world.

 Types of Sushi